Welcome Home

 Location: Banquet Room, Weimer K. Hicks Center

-Emeriti alumni are invited to attend a luncheon that honors class years prior to 1972.
+Emeriti alumni are invited to attend a luncheon that honors class years prior to 1973.
 The program will include an Emeriti Club Leadership Council update, given by the current President, Donna (Reed) Lambert ’64.
-After lunch, a plaque will be presented to the 2022 Citation of Merit Award recipients, Bruce Benton ’64 and Harold Decker ’67.
+After lunch, a plaque will be presented to the 2023 Citation of Merit Award recipients, John Grandin 63 and Ralph Wellington ’68.

 Shuttle and Parking: Off campus parking and a shuttle service will be available at 11 a.m.-1:30 p.m. from St. Thomas More Catholic Student Parish (421 Monroe Street) to the Weimer K. Hicks Center.
 Please note that this shuttle service is for the luncheon only.
 Cars will need to be removed from the parking lot by 3 p.m. to allow church members space to park for their evening service.